likagogishvili/MeetUpBuddy/README.md

-📅 MeetUpBuddy
+# 📅 MeetUpBuddy

-MeetUpBuddy is a friendly scheduling tool built with React and NestJS.
+**MeetUpBuddy** is a friendly scheduling tool built with **React** and **NestJS**.
 It helps you share your availability and lets friends, coworkers, or collaborators book time with you — no more endless "When are you free?" messages!

+---

-✨ Key Features
+## ✨ Key Features

-🗓 Add your own events to mark availability
+- 🗓 **Add your own events** to mark availability

-✅ Share free slots with others
+- ✅ **Share free slots** with others

-🤝 Let people request time to meet you
+- 🤝 **Let people request time** to meet you

-🔒 Private and personal — you control what others see
+- 🔒 **Private and personal** — you control what others see

+---

-🧰 Tech Stack
+## 🧰 Tech Stack

-Frontend: React + TypeScript
+- **Frontend:** React + TypeScript

-Backend: NestJS (Node.js)
+- **Backend:** NestJS (Node.js)

-API: RESTful architecture
+- **API:** RESTful architecture

-(Add DB/Redis/Auth if applicable)
+- *(Add DB, Redis, Auth, etc. if applicable)*

+---

-🚀 Use Cases
+## 🚀 Use Cases

-Catch up with friends
+- Catch up with friends

-Quick coffee or lunch plans
+- Quick coffee or lunch plans

-Friendly syncs or mentoring time
+- Friendly syncs or mentoring time

-"Open office hours" for your community
+- "Open office hours" for your community

+---

+## 📌 Coming Soon

+- Calendar sync (Google/Outlook)
+- Notifications & reminders
+- Booking approval system
+- Profile sharing

+---

+## 💡 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request or open an issue.

+---

+## 📄 License

+MIT License